mskcc-clinbx/python-jwt-react-login-flow/README.md

 > ### Python + React codebase containing end-to-end token based authentication using JSON Web Tokens.

 ## Motivation
 You are smart.
 You want a secure app.
-You also want to be able to setup a distributed system where the authentication is isolated to its own environment.
+You also want to be able to setup a system where the authentication is isolated to its own environment.
 Low and behold, tokens.
 It's never been a better time to use a token-based authentication scheme, whether that be cloud-based or not.

 ## Getting Started
 As shown in the diagram below there are three main players in this example, the API, the Authentication Sever, and the Client.
 So, to begin ```fork``` or ```clone``` this repository.
 It would be ideal to setup the authentication server and the API in virtual environments.